 All tag renewals may be processed at the Calhoun County Administration Building, Piedmont Annex, the Alexandria Community Center, or by mail.
 In addition, you may now renew your tag online if you want to save a trip to the administration building, Click Here Please allow 7-10 business days for delivery of your renewal decal.

 If you are renewing your tag in person, it is best to come to the administration building between the 10th and the 25th of the month, in order to avoid waiting time.

 The amount you pay to renew your tag is a combination of your ad valorem tax assessment and a license fee.
 Ad valorem taxes are determined by multiplying the state-assigned value of your vehicle by the assessment rate (based on the classification of the vehicle), then multiplying the assessed value by the millage rate determined by your address.
-Effective, January 1, 2000, all ad valorem taxes are collected at the time of registration.
+All ad valorem taxes are collected at the time of registration.

 Please note: A mail fee of $2.00 is charged for each tag renewal processed through the mail.

 RENEWAL TRANSACTIONS MAY BE PROCESSED UP UNTIL MIDNIGHT